- This event has passed.

 21st March 2020 @ 8:00 am - 22nd March 2020 @ 5:00 pmPlease Call/Email Us To Book This Event.

-A great opportunity to enjoy some spring sailing under the guidance of a PL skipper – ideal for researching your own future voyages in the Western Solent.
-This 2 day trip visits some of the very best sailing destinations of the New Forest and the Isle of Wight.
+A great way to explore the area under the guidance of a skipper – ideal for researching your own future voyages in the Western Solent.
+This 2-day trip visits some of the very best sailing destinations on both the island and mainland sides of the Solent.

 The itinerary will be determined by the weather forecast, but we are hoping to visit some of the following destinations:

-Just along the Wight coast from Yarmouth, and perfect for a lunch stop is Newtown Creek.
+Just along the coast from Yarmouth and perfect for a lunch stop is Newtown Creek.
 Once a busy medieval harbour, but now a tranquil National Trust nature reserve, home to many species including a growing pod of seals.

-Other options may include dropping anchor off Hurst Castle, another of Henry VIII’s fortifications that later played and important part in our national defences in the second world war.
+Other options may include dropping anchor off Hurst Castle, another of Henry VIII’s fortifications that later played an important part in our national defences in the second world war.